That's how the Scots lived in Nova Scotia

 That's how the first Scots lived in Nova Scotia

-In front of it stands a woman in a long dress with a headscarf and work apron.
+A woman stands in front of it in a long dress, with a headscarf and a work apron.
 It looks out over the Barra Strait, which connects two arms of Bras d'Or Lake.
-She speaks to us in a distinctive Scottish dialect and tells us that her husband has just taken the boat out to fish.
-Then she asks us into her cottage, which consists of only one room.
+She speaks to us in a distinctive Scottish dialect and tells us that her husband has just gone fishing in the boat.
+Then she invites us into her cottage, which only consists of one room.
 In the middle there is a fireplace over which cooking takes place.
-In one corner I also see a bed that is framed with wooden walls.
-In winter the icy wind certainly whistles through all the cracks.
-The Scots in Nova Scotia prefer to protect themselves against the cold with wooden walls and a thick curtain in front of the bed.
+In one corner I also see a bed surrounded by wooden walls.
+In winter the icy wind is sure to whistle through every crack.
+The Scots in Nova Scotia prefer to protect themselves from the cold with wooden walls and a thick curtain in front of the bed.

 However, it is not particularly cozy in her hut.
 But that wasn’t it in the cottages in native Scotland either, where she and her family lived as landless day laborers on the land of their landlord and managed more badly than well above water.
 Nova Scotia, as they call their new home, promises the Scots a better life in Nova Scotia.
 The land on which her simple cottage stands also belongs to her family.
 There is no one who takes from them what they have earned with their hands.
 The future of the Scots in Nova Scotia looks better in their new home, even if the road ahead is difficult.